 The SiteManager platform allows three levels of website styling: global stylesheets, component styling and instance styling.
 Learn how to style your website in the most efficient way!

-If you to learn how to style your website, watch te video above or follow the steps below.
+If you want to learn how to style your website, watch the video above or follow the steps below.

 This is where you’ll be able to set your style foundation and default styling.